mindspore-ai/docs/tutorials/experts/source_en/debug/error_analyze.md

 ### Error Analysis of the Static Graph Mode

 In static graph mode, MindSpore builds the network structure into a computational graph, and then performs the computation operations involved in the graph.
 Therefore, errors reported in static graph mode include computational graph build errors and computational graph execution errors.
 Figure 3 shows the error message reported during computational graph build.
-When an error occurs, the `analyze_failed.dat` file is automatically saved to help analyze the location of the error code.
+When an error occurs, the `analyze_failed.ir` file is automatically saved to help analyze the location of the error code.

 ![graph-errmsg](https://gitee.com/mindspore/docs/raw/master/tutorials/experts/source_zh_cn/debug/images/graph_errmsg.png)